Faculty & Staff

-David Orlinoff (MET AR 750 – Financial Management for Nonprofits) has been teaching the Financial Management class in the Arts Administration program since 2005.
-He is a financial executive and consultant, specializing in the nonprofit sector.
-Since 2015 he has been the Chief Financial Officer of Facing History and Ourselves, an international educational nonprofit headquartered in Brookline, MA.
-Previously he was the interim or full-time CFO of such organizations as Franklin Pierce University, DeCordova Museum, Oxfam America, Combined Jewish Philanthropies, Education Development Center, Hebrew College, and Boston Ballet.
+David Orlinoff (AR 750 – Financial Management for Nonprofits) has been teaching the Financial Management class in the Arts Administration program since 2005.
+He is a financial executive and consultant, specializing in mission-based organizations.
+Over more than 30 years in the nonprofit sector, David has been the interim or full-time CFO of such organizations as Franklin Pierce University, Lasell University, DeCordova Museum, Oxfam America, Combined Jewish Philanthropies, Education Development Center, Facing History and Ourselves, and Boston Ballet.
 More

-Nicholas Peterson brings over 20 years of theatre experience both onstage and off, and has worked on marketing and web strategies for arts, non-profit organizations, and small businesses since the dot-com boom of the late 1990s/early 2000s.
+Nicholas Peterson (AR720 Marketing and Audience Development for the Arts) brings over 20 years of theatre experience both onstage and off, and has worked on marketing and web strategies for arts, non-profit organizations, and small businesses since the dot-com boom of the late 1990s/early 2000s.
 Since 2010, he has worked at Central Square Theater as the Director of Marketing.
 Prior to that, he has worked in marketing at the American Repertory Theater, New Repertory Theatre, consulting, and working on his own projects, including ExploreBostonTheatre.com, an online-only media outlet dedicated to Boston Theatre (no longer online).
 More